solvespace/solvespace/README.md

 SolveSpace
 ==========

-This repository contains the official repository of [SolveSpace][].
+This repository contains the source code of [SolveSpace][], a parametric 2d/3d CAD.

 [solvespace]: http://solvespace.com